 United Nations Conference on the Rights of Persons with Disabilities and Optional Protocol

 AG Bell recognizes and supports several articles and sections of the U.N.
-Convention on the Rights of Persons with Disabilities and Optional Protocol as supporting AG Bell’s mission of “Advocating Independence through Listening and Talking,” including:
+Convention on the Rights of Persons with Disabilities and Optional Protocol as supporting AG Bell’s mission of “Advancing Listening and Spoken Language for Individuals who are Deaf and Hard of Hearing,” including:

 - “…the family is the natural and fundamental group unit of society and is entitled to protection by society and the State, and that persons with disabilities and their family members should receive the necessary protection and assistance to enable families to contribute towards the full and equal enjoyment of the rights of person with disabilities.”